saurabhthareja90/aem-intellij-plugin/README.md

 # AEM IntelliJ Plugin

 IntelliJ platform plugin for Adobe Experience Manager.
-Plugin is compatible with IntelliJ IDEA and WebStorm.
+Plugin is compatible with all IntelliJ Platform products.

 Project is in early development stage. **Reporting issues is highly appreciated**.